 Related areas of interest are how repression and political violence affects politics and public attitudes in the short and long term.
 I examine these effects across regime types, with particular attention to the effects of accountability measures for past repression and the effects of regimes’ efforts to build support for repression through framing and labeling of resistance.

-My research has been published in American Political Science Review, British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Journal of Peace Research, and World Politics.
+My research has been published in outlets such as American Political Science Review, British Journal of Political Science, Comparative Political Studies, Comparative Politics, Journal of Conflict Resolution, Journal of Peace Research, and World Politics.

-My CV is here.
-I can be contacted at pearcee [at] andrew [dot] cmu [dot] edu.
+I can be contacted at pedwards1 [at] lsu [dot] edu.